-In the first week of class, we will go over what machine learning models are good for, and look at an classification model as an example to show the model development workflow.
-Then, we will get our hands on the NumPy package to prepare our data for our models for the rest of the course.
+In the first week of class, we will look at Machine Learning from a end-to-end perspective to see what the course will be about!
+Then, we will get our hands on the NumPy package to prepare our data for our machine learning models for the rest of the course.

 \[